thixotropist/ghidra_import_tests/content/en/docs/overview/_index.md

    it.
 Example: pass the RISCV instruction set extension testsuite from `binutils/gas` into Ghidra to test whether Ghidra can recognize all of the new instructions `gas` can generate.

-The initial scope focuses on RISCV 64 bit processors capable of running a full linux network stack, likely implementing the [2023 standard profile](https://github.com/riscv/riscv-profiles/blob/main/rva23-profile.adoc).
+The initial scope focuses on RISCV 64 bit processors capable of running a full Linux network stack, likely implementing the [2023 standard profile](https://github.com/riscv/riscv-profiles/blob/main/rva23-profile.adoc).

 We want to track recent additions to standard RISCV-64 toolchains (like `binutils` and `gcc`) to